People with breast cancer may have a higher risk of developing SARS-CoV-2 infection. There are additional risks, as well.

 Below, we describe other ways that breast cancer can increase risks associated with the new coronavirus.

 Worsened symptoms of COVID-19

-A person with a weakened immune system — due to cancer treatment, for example — may be more likely to experience severe symptoms of COVID-19.
+A person with a weakened immune system — due to cancer treatment, for example — may be

 Delayed or cancelled surgery and screenings

 Doctors and other healthcare providers face very high exposure to SARS-CoV-2.
 Going to a doctor’s office, clinic, or hospital can be dangerous, especially for people with weakened immune systems.

 For the same reason, some oncologists and other healthcare providers may be delaying cancer screenings.

 Prescription drug concerns